 How to Make Cranberry Moscow Mule

-How to Make Ahead For Parties
+Make It Ahead For Parties (Pitcher)

 Here's what I do when I am making Cranberry Moscow Mule Pitcher for a Crowd: